Triage is a process by which patients are prioritized and classified according to type and urgency of their conditions.

 Our Triage program provides emergency departments with Vital Sign Monitors and trains healthcare workers in these departments on how to perform Triage.
 Our commitment to improving emergency care across Kenya has led to the increased use of triage in emergency care centres to prioritise patient care requirements, especially in rural Kenya.

-The Canadian Triage & Acuity Scale (CTAS) is a tool that enables Emergency Departments (ED) to:
+The Emergency Department (ED) Triage Course enables Emergency Departments (ED) to:

 - Prioritize patient care requirements